MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 </ContentPage>
 ```

 VSM markup is attached to the second `Label` (named `helpLabel`) and the `Button` (named `submitButton`).
 There are two mutually-exclusive states, named "Valid" and "Invalid".
-(You'll see the code-behind file that sets these states shortly.)
 Notice that each of the two "ValidationState" groups contains `VisualState` tags for both "Valid" and "Invalid", although one of them is empty in each case.

-If the `Entry` does not contain a valid phone number, then the current state is "Invalid".
-The second `Label` is visible and the `Button` is disabled:
+If the `Entry` does not contain a valid phone number, then the current state is "Invalid", and so the second `Label` is visible and the `Button` is disabled:

 [![VSM Validation: Invalid State](vsm-images/VsmValidationInvalid.png "VSM validation - invalid")](vsm-images/VsmValidationInvalid-Large.png#lightbox)